jonathantsang/openWorldAR/README.md

 .tech website

 need:
-- buttons on the screen for movement
+- buttons on the screen for movement (test on android after)
+- fence more quests
 - multiple areas
 - more quests